tdeason416/6306_casestudy1/6306_case_study_rmd.md

 ```r
 ggsave('images/loggdp.png')
 ```
 Looking at the log_10(GDP), it becomes more clear that some high income non-OECD members have lower GDPs than lower income countries.
 Another interesting observation is that many of the lowest GDP countries are lower middle income or upper middle income, while many low income countries are in the median of income.
 We even see some lower middle income countries with very high GDPs.
+We can split the data into 5 quantiles by GDP, and look at the income-group composition of each of these quantiles.

 ```r